vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/gated-pipelines/README.md

-# Pipelines with Manually triggered steps (a.k.a.
-"Gated")
+# Pipelines with a manually triggered step (a.k.a. "gated")

 Gated pipelines provide control for administrators and release managers on *when* a given release is deployed to a protected environment (e.g. production).